 There are many other drugs that fall under the category of opioids, such as codeine, oxycodone, hydrocodone, fentanyl, and morphine.
 Each is dangerously addictive when abused and can lead to a fatal opioid overdose.

 - Inability to speak

 What Should You Do if You See an Overdose Happening?

 Very rarely do overdoses resolve on their own.
 If you see someone suffering an overdose, consider it a medical emergency and contact a hospital.
 Call 911 immediately and follow instructions.
 Symptoms of drug overdoses can last from a few minutes to several hours, but all overdoses are potentially fatal.
 Many are hesitant to seek medical attention for an overdose for fear of consequences.
 It’s important to remember that no consequence is worse than a fatal overdose.
-To protect people who call 911 or seek medical attention, 40 states have enacted a Good Samaritan Law.
-This law keeps these people from being arrested, charged, or prosecuted for seeking overdose help of certain controlled substances.
-When medical personnel arrives, or the person overdosing gets to the hospital, be prepared to give as much information as you can.
+When medical personnel arrives or the person overdosing gets to the hospital, be prepared to give as much information as you can.
 Explain, if you can:

 - The type of drug(s) they used

 - Where the person got the drug.
 This might provide clues about whether the drug was laced with something else.

 Your 911 operator will provide detailed instructions while you wait for the ambulance.
 These may include: